-This is a person’s most basic and foundational beliefs.
+This involves a person’s most basic and foundational beliefs.
 People cannot believe just one thing.
 They, by necessity, have a network of beliefs.
 Beliefs come in clusters (every single one being connected to and supporting another).

-Nevertheless, there are central beliefs in these clusters which are basic, foundational, and authoritative.
-The most basic of these beliefs are our presuppositions.
-These are clustered as well.
+Presuppositions are clustered as well.
 Each presupposition in this cluster is dependent upon, determinative of and interrelated with each other.
 These presuppositions address the following issues:

 1. The nature of reality (metaphysics)